Skip to main content

 • are in residential accommodation, and plan to return home

-You may be able to get Housing Benefit for up to 13 weeks if you’re in Northern Ireland but not living in your home because you’re:
+Sometimes Housing Benefit can pay for up to 13 weeks when you are not living in your home.
+You need to be in Northern Ireland but not living in your home because you’re:

 • on holiday